Free cooking gas for poor during lockdown set to push up India's imports

-NEW DELHI/SINGAPORE, March 30 (Reuters) - India’s liquefied petroleum gas (LPG) imports are set to surge in the June quarter as a move to provide free cooking gas coincides with lower crude processing by refiners hit by collapsing local fuel demand, company officials said.
+NEW DELHI/SINGAPORE (Reuters) - India’s liquefied petroleum gas (LPG) imports are set to surge in the June quarter as a move to provide free cooking gas coincides with lower crude processing by refiners hit by collapsing local fuel demand, company officials said.

 Indian refiners are processing less crude oil into fuels like LPG as industries close during a 21-day nationwide lockdown from March 25, aimed at preventing the spread of coronavirus.
 The outbreak has also hit overseas fuel demand.